ibm-cloud-docs/EventStreams/eventstreams099.md

 # Using the MQ Light clients on the Classic plan
 {: #mql_clients}

-** The Classic plan is deprecated from January 16th 2020.
+** The {{site.data.keyword.mql}} API is available as part of the Classic plan only.
+The Classic plan is deprecated from January 16th 2020. **
-The MQ Light API is available as part of the Classic plan only. ** {: note}
+{: note}
 <br/>